Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation

+Figure \ref{fig:inf_score} confirms semantic coherence of the learned influence on ImageNet.
+For diverse test samples (selected randomly for visualization from test set)—ranging from 'tench' to 'drilling platform'—the top-$3$ retrieved representer landmarks consistently belong to the same class.
+Therefore, despite the absence of label supervision during training, \acro\ learns a latent space where the score in \eqref{eq:InfScore} aligns with human-understandable semantic similarity, rather than merely low-level texture or color statistics.
+Similar results are presented for CIFAR-10 in Appendix \ref{sec:score_cifar}.

-{ } where $v_{c}$ is the CAV for concept $c$, $Z_m \in \mathbb{R}^{m \times k}$ is the representation of all the landmarks.
-Further, we can aggregate \ref{eqn:CIS} by concept yielding the total influence of a concept c on the prediction for $x_{test}$ as the sum of the scores from top-$N$ landmarks: $\displaystyle \Psi_{N}(t, c) = \sum_{l=1}^{N} \text{Score}(l \to t, c) $.
-For example, the top-5 influential landmarks often exhibit strong alignment with the concept relevant to the test sample, highlighting which landmarks drive the prediction.
-Figure~\ref{fig:sea_con} illustrates this for the concept Sea (from CIFAR-100).
-Each landmark’s alignment score is shown at the bottom center, and the rightmost column reports the aggregated score $\Psi_{N}(t, c)$ with $N=5$.
+\textbf{Concept-Conditioned Influence.} Figure~\ref{fig:sea_con} illustrates that the top-5 influential landmarks often exhibit strong alignment with the concept relevant to $x_{test}$, highlighting which landmarks drive the prediction.
+E.g., for concept Sea (from CIFAR-100), each landmark’s alignment score shown at the bottom center, and the rightmost column reports the $\Psi_{N}(t, c)$ from \eqref{eqn:aggr_conc} with $N=5$.
 A positive score indicates that concept Sea supports the prediction, while a negative score reflects opposing influence.
-For instance, in the last row, the concept Sea is less evident in the test image, yielding a negative score as the model is trained on clearer examples of concept Sea.
+In the last row, the concept Sea is less evident in the test image, yielding a negative score as the model is trained on clearer examples of concept Sea.
 Landmarks from classes such as automobile contribute negatively (rows 3, 4, and 5), whereas airplane landmarks can contribute positively when there is sea in the image (row 1), or very blue sky (row 3).